Viennacontemporary

 viennacontemporary is an international fair for contemporary art in Vienna, Austria.
 From 2015 to 2020 it took place annually in the fourth week of September at the Marx Halle, located in St. Marx, a part of Vienna's third district.
 In 2021, the fair took place at Neue Alte Post in Vienna.
 Since 2022, viennacontemporary regularly takes place in September in Kursalon Vienna in Stadtpark in the center of Vienna.
 Besides its focus on Central- and Eastern Europe, viennacontemporary presents international and Austrian galleries showcasing young and established positions of contemporary art.

 The art fair is accompanied by a series of supporting events, which take place in cooperation with Austrian museums and other art institutions and aim to promote and strengthen Vienna's importance as a center for contemporary art and culture.

 Every year, viennacontemporary attracts several thousand visitors, including many international stakeholders of the art world.
-In 2022, around 70 galleries will exhibit at viennacontemporary.
+In 2023 viennacontemporary takes place from September 7-10 in Kursalon Vienna.

 Background

-In 2012, the team surrounding chairman of the Board Dmitry Yu.
-Aksenov, managing director Renger van den Heuvel, and the two artistic directors Christina Steinbrecher-Pfandt and Vita Zaman organized VIENNAFAIR, a fair for contemporary art in Vienna.
+In 2012, the team surrounding chairman of the Board Dmitry Aksenov, managing director Renger van den Heuvel, and the two artistic directors Christina Steinbrecher-Pfandt and Vita Zaman organized VIENNAFAIR, a fair for contemporary art in Vienna.
 In 2014, Vita Zaman left the team.
 In 2015 the fair rebranded as viennacontemporary and moved to Marx Halle.
 Christina Steinbrecher-Pfandt served as artistic director from 2015 to 2018.
 In 2019, the fair appointed Johanna Chromik as the new artistic director.

 In 2021, Boris Ondreička followed as the fair's new artistic director.

 In April 2022, it was announced that Dmitry Aksenov will lay down his position as Chairman of the Board.